HP-Li/QFT/QFT3.md

 \end{pmatrix}
 \end{aligned}
 $$
 The parameter $\eta$ is called the *rapidity*.
-It is the quantity that is additive under successsive boosts.
+It is the quantity that is additive under successive boosts.
 	Now apply the same boost to $u(p)$.
 According to Eqs(3.26) and (3.30),
 $$
 \begin{aligned}